imagej/imagej.github.io/_pages/plugins/trackmate/scripting.md

 As any other module it can be used in a script, provided the jar file is in the plugins or jars folder of Fiji:

-{% include github-embed org='fiji' repo='TrackMate' branch='master' path='scripts/CallTrackMateMultiChannel.py' %}
+{% include code org='fiji' repo='TrackMate' branch='master' path='scripts/CallTrackMateMultiChannel.py' %}

 ## Making TrackMate macro recordable with a 64-line script